 Below is a list of the commonly used event, properties and methods.

-- The Action event is called when the Bevel Button is clicked.
+- This event is called when the Bevel Button is pressed.

 - The Bevel can be a variety of values in the Inspector, although not all types are used on all platforms: